-S’pore-founded bag brand Aupen, worn by Taylor Swift, attracts investor interest from H&M and Prada
+S’pore-founded bag brand Aupen, whose fans include Taylor Swift, attracts investor interest

 SINGAPORE – Aupen, the viral bag brand founded in Singapore and carried by celebrities including American singer-songwriter Taylor Swift, is on the brink of a major milestone.

-The Straits Times (ST) understands that it recently received investor interest from major European fashion conglomerates H&M Group and Prada Group, as well as private equity firms.
+The Straits Times understands that it recently received investor interest from major European fashion conglomerates H&M Group and Prada Group, as well as private equity firms.

 In response to queries from ST, a spokesperson for Aupen confirmed that H&M approached the brand, but it “cannot comment on Prada Group”.

-This marks one of the rare few times a Singapore-founded fashion brand has attracted investment from a major fashion conglomerate.
+This marks one of the rare times a Singapore-founded fashion brand has attracted investment from a major fashion conglomerate.

 In 2011, LVMH (Louis Vuitton Moet Hennessy) invested a 20 per cent stake in home-grown accessories brand Charles & Keith, although those shares have since been bought back.